jimszalew/checks-for-understanding/module-2/backend/week_two.md

 Note: When you're done, submit a PR.

 1. At a high level, what is ActiveRecord?
 What does it do/allow you to do?
+  * ActiveRecord is a library for working with relational databases
 2. Assume you have the following model:

 ```ruby